SQL Server Reporting Services(SSRS)

 Overview of Features:

 There a numerous set of features that are provided by the SSRS offering of the Microsoft’s Business Intelligence (BI) suite.
-These features address the complex business reporting requirements and needs.
+These features address complex business reporting requirements and needs.
 Here is the brief overview of the features that are provided by the SSRS offering of the Microsoft’s Business Intelligence (BI) suite:

 SSRS is definitely a fully featured report engine and reports can be created or generated against any possible data source which has a managed code provider such as an OLE DB or an ODBC data source.
-This translates to saying that the data retrieval part will be able to retrieve data from SQL Server, Oracle, Analysis services, Access, Essbase and the like.
-Data can be presented in multiple ways and hence with every release Microsoft ensured that the feedback taken is put to greater use.
+This translates to saying that the data retrieval part will be able to retrieve data from SQL Server, Oracle, Analysis Services, Access, Essbase, and the like.
+Data can be presented in multiple ways and hence with every release, Microsoft ensured that the feedback taken is put to greater use.
 There are these new Chart and Gauge controls and a Tablix control which provides an amalgam of Table plus Matrix controls.
-Apart from these, there were new presentation formats as like Word and Excel included and also provided direct integration with SharePoint.
+Apart from these, there were new presentation formats as Word and Excel included and also provided direct integration with SharePoint.

 Let us now take a look at the features that are provided by SSRS offering: